DMZ-UP/sre-task/README.md

 - Also gpg key will be imported to decrypt secrets.
 - Project and monitoring namespace will be created in k8s cluster

-During script execution you will be asked to provide password for importing gpg key.
+During script execution you will be asked to provide passphrase for importing gpg key.

 ```
 secret